| From the January-February 2000 issue (Vol. 7 No. 2) |

 21 August

-COLOSIO murder.
-His office is reported to have delivered 18 photographs to a court in the
+Attorney General LOZANO GRACIA insists that OTHON CORTEZ is the second gunman in the COLOSIO murder.
+His office is reported to have delivered 18 photographs to a court in the State of Mexico that show CORTEZ next to COLOSIO at the time of the murder.

 Political analyst ALFREDO JALIFE tells the Mexico City News "Those on top are pulling the strings.
-OTHON CORTEZ is a pawnhes nothing."
-One of COLOSIOs campaign advisers and senior PRI deputy, SAMUEL PALMA, agrees: "The conspiracy theory has never hinged on CORTEZ ...
+OTHON CORTEZ is a pawn – he's nothing."
+One of COLOSIO's campaign advisers and senior PRI deputy, SAMUEL PALMA, agrees: "The conspiracy theory has never hinged on CORTEZ ...
 The theory is backed up by an investigation of impartial scientific analysis which has proved there was a second shot and a second weapon".(David Abel, Mexico City Times, 22 Aug 1996)

 22 August

 "General REYES is no stranger to such allegations.
 Earlier this month he published an autobiographical aptly titled Domiro in which he set out to defend his integrity...
-Written for him by three prominent national journalists, the generals book adds to prevailing public speculation that COLOSIOs death was planned by then-government officials.
+Written for him by three prominent national journalists, the general's book adds to prevailing public speculation that COLOSIO's death was planned by then-government officials.

-"In one particularly emotional excerpt REYES tells of an alleged conversation between himself and Federal Attorney General ANTONIO LOZANO GRACIA in which LOZANO GRACIA intimated knowledge that COLOSIO had been eliminated because he wasnt toeing the party line in his campaign.
-REYES claims the Attorney General told him following the assassination, I understand that President SALINAS DE GORTARI insinuated to you that COLOSIO must be eliminated.
+"In one particularly emotional excerpt REYES tells of an alleged conversation between himself and Federal Attorney General ANTONIO LOZANO GRACIA in which LOZANO GRACIA intimated knowledge that COLOSIO had been 'eliminated' because he wasn't toeing the party line in his campaign.
+REYES claims the Attorney General told him following the assassination, 'I understand that President SALINAS DE GORTARI insinuated to you that COLOSIO must be eliminated.'
 LOZANO GRACIA responded to the book... calling General REYES a liar and a man without honor."
 (Pav Jordan, Mexico City News, 23 August 1996)

 28/29 August

-In a broad, coordinated assault, the EPR attack police, military and government
+In a broad, coordinated assault, the EPR attack police, military and government targets in six states – Oaxaca, Guerrero, Chiapas, Tabasco, Puebla, and Mexico.
+At least 16 people are killed and 23 injured.

 31 August